Wildlander-mod/wildlander-mod.github.io/_17Bestiary/Beastiary/Undead.md

 * Mysticism - Spells that affect the Undead and Daedra are 10% more effective and last 25% longer.
 * Fire Mastery Your fascination with fire now grants you 25% resistance to it, while your fire spells are 5% stronger and 10% less costly.
 * Cognitive Flexibility 2 mastered the art of Cognitive Flexibility and can now maintain three summons of any type.
+* Damage resistance - Resists 240 damage from any source.

 ---
 **Dukaan**